strimzi/strimzi-kafka-oauth/README.md

 Then, if the token contains `"username": "alice"` claim then the principal will be `User:alice`.
 Otherwise, if the token contains `"client_id": "my-producer"` claim then the principal will be `User:client-account-my-producer`.

-##### JSONPath username extraction

-By default, the `oauth.username.claim` and `oauth.fallback.username.claim` values are interpreted as top-level attribute names, unless the value starts with `[` in which case it is interpreted as a JSONPath query.

-You can force the claim specification to always be interpreted as a JSONPath query by setting:

-    oauth.force.jsonpath.username.extraction="true"

-When this option is enabled, both `oauth.username.claim` and `oauth.fallback.username.claim` are parsed as JSONPath expressions.
-The claim specification must begin with `$.`.

-If you previously used a simple attribute name such as `something`, change it to `$.['something']`.
-If you already used square brackets notation such as `['topAttrKey'].['subAttrKey']`, prefix it with `$.` to get `$.['topAttrKey'].['subAttrKey']`.

-With JSONPath username extraction enabled, you can use [JSONPath functions](https://github.com/json-path/JsonPath#functions) such as `concat` to construct the principal from multiple token claims.
-For example:

-    oauth.username.claim="$.concat($['userId'], \":\", $['sub'])"

-Given a token containing `"userId": "alice"` and `"sub": "u123456"`, this produces the principal `User:alice:u123456`.

 If your authorization server uses ECDSA signing algorithms, no additional Java cryptography providers are required.
 The Kafka broker ignores the following options:

 - `oauth.crypto.provider.bouncycastle`